mikhailshevtsov/AttoTradingTestTask/README.md

 ### Algorithm Selection

 The FileAnalyzer class computes key statistical metrics, including mean, standard deviation, and percentiles.
-The Welford's algorithm was selected to calculate mean and standard deviation in parallel that is well-suited for large dataset.
-Other than speed this algorithm also provides numerical stability.
+Its implementation employs a parallelized version of Welford’s algorithm, because of its efficiency, numerical stability and suitability for large datasets.
+This method allows for computing mean and standard deviation incrementally in a single pass, avoiding the need to load all values into memory.
+Percentile values are computed separately using a second pass with index-based interpolation between adjacent data points.

 ### Optimization Techniques

-To optimize performance, the mean and standard deviation are calculated in one pass using Welford's algorithm, reducing the need for multiple scans.
-Percentiles are determined in a second pass by computing precise index positions and interpolating values between adjacent data points.
+The analysis is divided into two stages.
+In the first stage, the file is split into equal-sized chunks, and each chunk is processed by a separate thread.
+Each thread scans its part of the file and computes local statistics using Welford’s algorithm.
+Once all threads complete, their partial results are merged into a global result using a numerically stable formula.
+Percentiles are determined in the second stage by computing precise index positions and interpolating values between adjacent data points.
 The implementation also employs stream-based file processing to handle large dataset without loading it into memory.

 ### Time and Space Complexity